Last updated on: January 27, 2026

 A job step is one action that is performed after the dataset has been retrieved and (optionally) delta hashed.

 A job can have multiple steps.
 Each step has an Order field.
-Jobs are executed in ascending order based on the Order number.
+Jobs are executed in ascending order based on the order number.

 Job steps can also be instructed to execute conditionally based on if the previous step succeeded or failed.
 (This can be used, for example, to create a step that fires a webhook notification only if the main step fails.)

-Job step components
+Understanding job step components

 Job steps are made up of three main components: